 In an ideal world, there would be no waste production and no releases of wastes to the environment.
 We will never live in an ideal world, but strategies like zero discharge can be meaningful for some industrial waste management operations.
 The Clean Water Act (CWA) makes the discharge of pollutants from a point source (a man-made conveyance, such as a pipe, ditch, tank or vehicle) to waters of the U.S. illegal, except in accordance with a permit.

 The CWA’s long-range goal is zero discharge of pollutants, but the permits do not typically say “no discharge.”
 Instead, they limit the amounts of different pollutants a source can discharge during a specific period.
 However, if eliminating liquid discharges to surface water is possible, that obviates the need to obtain the National Pollutant Discharge Elimination System (NPDES) permit and provides some cost avoidance.

-Some waste streams, such as municipal wastewaters and some industrial waste streams, essentially can be recycled 100 percent.
-These concepts, are subject to need, technical feasibility, costs and regulatory requirements.
+Some waste streams, such as municipal wastewater and some industrial waste streams, essentially can be recycled 100 percent.
+These concepts are subject to need, technical feasibility, costs and regulatory requirements.
 The principal CWA elements that could directly involve a role for zero liquid discharge include:

 - Meeting ambient water quality criteria and standards

 - The NPDES permits that cover point sources of pollution discharging into a surface water body

 - Effluent guidelines that describe technologies for industries to use to meet discharge requirements

 Water quality criteria and standards require all receiving waters to have use designations and numeric or narrative criteria to support those uses.
 Industry-specific effluent guidelines establish performance expectations for treatment technologies for categories of industrial dischargers.
 If water quality standards are not met while using existing NPDES permits, a compliance strategy, including total maximum daily loads, could be applied with a link to potential zero discharge requirements, if appropriate.